 When appropriate, they advise the Association Council on advocating for the public in a timely manner, as required by section 3 (c) of The Engineering and Geoscientific Professions Act and in accordance with the terms of reference and policies established by Council.

-The Awards Committee receives recommendations and selects members of the association to be recognized for their excellence by the Engineers Geoscientists Manitoba, Engineers Canada, and Geoscientists Canada.
+The Awards Committee receives recommendations and selects practitioners of the association to be recognized for their excellence by Engineers Geoscientists Manitoba, Engineers Canada, and Geoscientists Canada.

 Committee members help organize Provincial Engineering and Geoscience Week, held annually as part of the larger National Engineering Month.
 During March, Canadian youth see what makes engineering or geoscience an exciting and fun career choice.
 The week is also a chance for them to match their skills and interests with one of the many engineering or geoscience disciplines.